alphagov/mapit-scripts/README.md

 It loads fixtures, runs all the various importing scripts on this downloaded data, and activates the generation.
 It also adds old ONS codes to the matching new GSS codes.

+It downloads local authority slugs from the GOV.UK Frontend app and assigns them as Codes of type `govuk_slug` to the relevant Areas.

 It does not use Code-Point data (unlike `import-uk`)

 find-mapit-venv